-The clinical schedule is designed to provide the educational experiences necessary to achieve clinical competence in the broad field of emergency medicine in only three years.
-Each rotation is selected primarily for its quality educational value.
-Two training sites allow opportunities to select the best location for each experience.
-Residents practice in a state of the art ED.
+The clinical schedule is designed to provide the educational experiences necessary to achieve clinical competence in the broad field of emergency medicine and includes dedicated rotations in such clinical departments such as medical ICU, surgical ICU, cardiac ICU, pediatric ED, anesthesia, ophthalmology, and toxicology, among others.
+Each rotation is selected primarily for its educational value.
+The two training site model allows the selection of the best location for each experience.

 The high quality of off-service rotations is a strong aspect of the program.
-The curriculum is evaluated annually and modified to best meet the educational goals.
-During the emergency department rotations, resident responsibilities are progressively graduated during the three years.
+The curriculum is evaluated annually by residents and faculty and is modified to best meet educational goals and objectives.
+The program supports a culture of progressive responsibility for residents with supervision by board certified/board eligible emergency medicine attending physicians.
 Senior residents function independently by the end of their training.

-Residents have progressive lecture responsibilities to develop teaching and public speaking skills.
-A monthly journal club is held to discuss selected topics, help develop medical review skills, and socialize in a relaxed atmosphere.
+Residents develop teaching and public speaking skills by presenting grand rounds, procedure conferences, morbidity and mortality conference case reports, and by facilitating case conferences.
+At monthly EM journal club, faculty and residents discuss selected EM topics where trainees develop skills to interpret the medical literature and discuss practice implications of new published findings.
 Advanced certifications in ACLS, PALS, and ATLS are offered early in the training program.
 The Department offers national postgraduate Continuing Medical Education (CME) conferences at nearby resorts.
-Additionally, many didactic sessions are eligible for CME credit.

-The emergency department at UC Davis Medical Center sees approximately 70,000 patients each year, with a high proportion requiring admission due to the severity of their illness or injury.
-More than 60 percent of all hospital patients are admitted through the emergency department.
-UC Davis Medical Center is the only level I trauma center for inland northern California and averages 4,000 critical trauma admissions per year (in the top five nationally).
-Eighty percent of these admissions are due to blunt trauma.
+The emergency department at UC Davis Medical Center sees approximately 80,000 patients each year, with high admission rates to general, telemetry, and critical care beds due to the severity of illness and injury.
+More than 60 percent of all hospital patients at UC Davis are admitted through the emergency department.
+UC Davis Medical Center is the only level I trauma center for inland northern California and averages over 5,000 critical trauma activations per year.
+Eighty percent of trauma admissions are due to blunt trauma.

-The emergency department has 68 patient beds having just moved into a new state of the art department in October 2010.
-It also has a dedicated pediatric area, in-department radiology and stat laboratory facilities.
-The patient population in the UC Davis Medical Center emergency department is a mix of general county patients, true tertiary referrals and the full range of blunt and penetrating trauma patients.
-Residents receive ample hands-on experience with management of acutely ill and injured patients.
-However, UC Davis Medical Center has a much higher level of ancillary care support than generally exists at county hospitals.
+The emergency department is a state of the art facility with 68 designated patient beds.
+Located in the Trauma and Emergency Services Pavilion complex, which opened in October 2010, it also has a dedicated pediatric pod within the main ED, in-department radiology services, stat laboratory facilities, adjacent cardiac catheterization and interventional radiology suites, and trauma resuscitation rooms that connect to operating theaters by elevator.
+The patient population is comprised of general adult and pediatric medical patients, tertiary referrals, and the full range of blunt and penetrating adult and pediatric trauma patients.
+Residents receive ample hands-on experience with management of acutely ill and injured patients including advanced airway management, critical trauma and medical resuscitation, psychiatric stabilization, precipitous delivery, and many other types of general emergent conditions.
+UC Davis Medical Center provides a substantial amount of the care to Sacramento’s underinsured patients; however, the hospital enjoys a much higher level of ancillary care support than generally exists at other urban hospitals.

-The Kaiser Emergency Department sees about 95,000 patients per year and is a level 2 trauma center, providing residents with the experience of a community-based emergency department within in a managed health care system.
-The patient population at Kaiser Hospital is unique and complementary to the clinical experience at UC Davis.
-The HMO experience is advantageous for training physicians for future practice in a managed care environment.
+The secondary training site, South Sacramento Kaiser Emergency Department, treats approximately 130,000 patients per year and is a level 2 trauma center, providing residents with the experience of a community-based emergency department within a managed health care system.
+The clinical experience at Kaiser Hospital is complementary to clinical experience at UC Davis.
+Training within different payment model systems is advantageous for training physicians for future practice in a managed care environment.

-The UC Davis Department of Emergency Medicine is in the top 5 nationally for federal research funding in emergency medicine.
-Exposure to research methodology is an integral part of the comprehensive education in residency training.
+The UC Davis Department of Emergency Medicine is consistently ranked in the top 5 clinical departments nationally for federal research funding in emergency medicine.
+Exposure to research methodology is integral to education in residency training.
 Clinical research continues to play a significant role in the academic development of the specialty.
-Residents complete a research project, which is then presented in their senior year.
+Residents complete a scholarly project presented in the senior year that may include a clinical research focus.